Expansion Award Program

-Our Expansion Award enables teams to add new approaches and directions to their current work — even ones that weren’t around when their study began — by providing a one time grant of $50,000.
-This small but mighty grant has a submission and award process that occurs in under two months’ time, springboarding these studies forward, faster.
+Our Expansion Award Program enables teams to add new single ventricle focused approaches and directions to their current work — even ones that weren’t around when their study began — by providing a one-time grant of $50,000.
+This small but mighty grant has a submission and award process that occurs in under two months’ time, spring-boarding these studies forward, faster.

 Who Can Apply

-Proposed projects must be led by Principal Investigator(s) (PIs) who hold doctoral degrees (e.g., PhD, MD, PsyD, or equivalent) and are listed as a PI on a SV-related grant funded through Dec 31, 2021.
+Proposed projects must be led by Principal Investigator(s) (PIs) who hold doctoral degrees (e.g., PhD, MD, PsyD, or equivalent) and are listed as a PI on a single ventricle- or cardiovascular sciences-related grant funded through Dec 31, 2022.

 What Science Fits

-- Expansion of existing funded studies within the Single Ventricle (SV) research community, and
+- Expansion of existing funded studies within the single ventricle research community, and

 Competitive applications must provide a credible and realistic discussion of how the award will expand the scope, expedite time to completion, or otherwise increase the scientific interest or impact of an existing project.